limshoonkit/WFGY/Avatar/eval/README.md

 6. how should multilingual claims remain bounded
 7. how should hostile or skeptical inspection be handled

-This layer is **not** where the whole theory is restated.
+This layer is not where the whole theory is restated.
 It is where the branch is asked to show that its current claims can survive contact with pressure.

 ---

 ## 🧠 Current eval surfaces

-The current eval layer is organized into three major surfaces.
+The current Eval layer is organized into three major surfaces.

 ### 1. Adversarial pressure surface